About Dr. Adina

 Bachelor of Science (BS), History Education

-Institute of Historical and Genealogical Research (IGHR)
+Institute of Genealogy and Historical Research (IGHR)

 Advanced Methodology and Evidence Analysis